-- CCA Performs correspondence analysis, or optionally, constrained correspondence analysis (a.k.a. canonical correspondence analysis), via cca - RDA Performs redundancy analysis, or optionally principal components analysis, via rda - DPCoA Performs Double Principle Coordinate Analysis using a (corrected, if necessary) phylogenetic/patristic distance between species.
-The calculation is performed by DPCoA(), which ultimately uses dpcoa after making the appropriate accessions/corrections of the data. - NMDS Performs Non-metric MultiDimenstional Scaling of a sample-wise ecological distance matrix onto a user-specified number of axes, k.
+DPCoA Performs Double Principle Coordinate Analysis using a (corrected, if necessary) phylogenetic/patristic distance between species.
+The calculation is performed by DPCoA(), which ultimately uses dpcoa after making the appropriate accessions/corrections of the data.

+NMDS Performs Non-metric MultiDimenstional Scaling of a sample-wise ecological distance matrix onto a user-specified number of axes, k.
 By default, k=2, but this can be modified as a supplementary argument.
 This method is ultimately carried out by metaMDS after the appropriate accessions and distance calculations.
 Because metaMDS includes its own distance calculation wrappers to vegdist, and these provide additional functionality in the form of species scores, ordinate will pass-on the distance argument to metaMDS if it is among the supported vegdist methods.
-However, all distance methods supported by distance are supported here, including "unifrac" (the default) and "DPCoA". - MDS/PCoA Performs principal coordinate analysis (also called principle coordinate decomposition, multidimensional scaling (MDS), or classical scaling) of a distance matrix (Gower 1966), including two correction methods for negative eigenvalues.
-See pcoa for further details. - distance (Optional).
-A character string matching a distance method; or, alternatively, a pre-computed dist-class object.
+However, all distance methods supported by distance are supported here, including "unifrac" (the default) and "DPCoA".

+MDS/PCoA Performs principal coordinate analysis (also called principle coordinate decomposition, multidimensional scaling (MDS), or classical scaling) of a distance matrix (Gower 1966), including two correction methods for negative eigenvalues.
+See pcoa for further details.

+(Optional).
+A character string.
+Default is "bray".
+The name of a supported distance method; or, alternatively, a pre-computed dist-class object.
 This argument is only utilized if a distance matrix is required by the ordination method specified by the method argument (above).